wearefair/modelmapper/README.md

 ## Deterministic Data Driven Schema Modeling

+Your data should define your database schema, not the other way!

 Auto generate ORM models, infer normalization and cleaning functionality directly from your csv files in a **deterministic** way.

 # Why?